scrapy/scrapy/docs/topics/spiders.rst

    response handled by the specified callback.

-3. In callback functions, you parse the page contents, typically using :ref:`topics-selectors` (but you can also use BeautifulSoup, lxml or whatever mechanism you prefer) and generate items with the parsed data.
+3. In callback functions, you parse the page contents, typically using :ref:`topics-selectors` (but you can also use :doc:`BeautifulSoup <bs4:index>`, lxml or whatever mechanism you prefer) and generate items with the parsed data.

 4. Finally, the items returned from the spider will be typically persisted to a database (in some :ref:`Item Pipeline <topics-item-pipeline>`) or written to